 Next stir in the milk, potatoes and ham.
 Cook the soup on medium for about 40 minutes or until your potatoes are cooked.
 I would start on medium but if the soup starts to boil, drop it down to medium low.
 We like to sprinkle cheese on top and we also added scallions at the table.

-This ham and potato soup goes really well with Mom on Timeout’s homemade dinner rolls or even King’s Hawaiian Rolls.
+This ham and potato soup goes really well with our cheesy garlic biscuits or even King's Hawaiian Rolls.

 You may also want to try our Instant Pot Kielbasa Soup for another delicious comfort food on a cool day.